Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Information Flow and Inequality in Digital Networks

-Information flow in digital networks is fundamentally shaped by their topology.
-Most digital networks exhibit scale-free properties, wherein a small fraction of nodes accumulate a disproportionately large number of connections.
-Such hubs play a central role in facilitating or bottlenecking information dissemination\cite{barabasi_emergence_1999}.
-Moreover, the principle of preferential attachment ensures that well-connected nodes continue to attract more links, reinforcing systemic inequalities over time.
+Information flow in digital networks is fundamentally constrained by their underlying topology.
+As demonstrated in our analysis of the network's core, digital communication infrastructures heavily exhibit scale-free properties, wherein a minute fraction of nodes accumulate a disproportionately large number of connections \cite{barabasi_emergence_1999}.
+Driven by the mechanism of preferential attachment, these highly connected hubs act as structural gatekeepers, facilitating rapid dissemination but also bottlenecking information access.